 Top of the world

-9 awesome celebs – Gary Barlow, Cheryl Cole, Ronan Keating, Alisha Dixon, Chris Moyles, Denise Van Outen, Kimberley Walsh, Ben Shephard, Fearne Cotton – climb up Mt Kilimanjaro and into our hearts by raising over £3m!
+Nine awesome celebs – Gary Barlow, Cheryl Cole, Ronan Keating, Alisha Dixon, Chris Moyles, Denise Van Outen, Kimberley Walsh, Ben Shephard, Fearne Cotton – undertake The BT Big Red Nose Climb and climb up Mt Kilimanjaro and into our hearts by raising over £3m!

 We join the jet set